 From Singapore to India, to Paris, to London, to Canada, the USA, and around the world, Book Fairies are leaving books, new and used, on park benches, beside statues, in flower beds, and multiple other locations.
 They post a picture of the book and general location on social media for Book Fairy followers to find.

-In March of this year, Book Fairies celebrated their first anniversary.
-They now have close to 9000 Book Fairies who are leaving books for readers to find in 100 countries.
-The Book Fairies have moved the concept of a lending library to the outdoors and into unlikely retail stores while adding a bit of fun and mystery.
+The Book Fairy movement started in 2017, and now has close to 9000 Book Fairies leaving books for readers to find in 100 countries.
+The Book Fairies have moved the concept of a lending library to the outdoors and into unlikely locations while adding a bit of fun and mystery.

 The I Believe in Book Fairies website provides a listing of countries and links to Book Fairies in each country.
 The site also provides information on becoming an Official Book Fairy who represents a state, city, or local region.
 To leave a book with the official seal of a Book Fairy, labels, bookmarks, ribbons and even book bags are available at a very reasonable price.